-Benefit Description You pay Emergency within our service area Professional emergency services of physicians • In an emergency room Plan Provider 20% of eligible charges Non-Plan Provider 20% of eligible charges and any difference between our eligible charge and the actual charge Emergency diagnostic tests Emergency x-rays Plan Provider 20% of eligible charges Non-Plan Provider 20% of eligible charges and any difference between our eligible charge and the actual charge
+Benefit Description You pay Note: We state if the calendar year deductible applies to the benefits in this section.
+There is no calendar year deductible under High Option.
+Emergency within our service area High Option Standard Option Professional emergency services of physicians • In an emergency room Plan Provider \$15 copayment per visit Non-Plan Provider \$15 copayment per visit and any difference between our eligible charge and the actual charge Plan Provider \$20 copayment per visit (no deductible) Non-Plan Provider \$20 copayment per visit and any difference between our eligible charge and the actual charge (deductible applies)